lgirao/lgirao/README.md

 Here is what I'm working on:

 - 🔭 I’m currently working on ...
-Work!
-I am a Web Developer!
+Strengthening my skills as a Web Developer!
 - 🌱 I’m currently learning ...
 JavaScript.
 Forever and always.
 - 💬 Ask me about ... baking!
 Let's share recipes :)
 - 📫 How to reach me: ... lesleygirao@gmail.com